 Every year, the Ale hosts a silent auction.
 The auction is set up for most of the duration of the weekend, and ends at 8pm sharp on Sunday evening.

 A wide variety of items are donated to the silent auction.
 Please stop by and browse, and if you see something you fancy, place a bid!
-Any money you spend is a tax-deductible donation to the Midwest Ale, and all proceeds go to the Financial Aid fund.
+You can get some really interesting stuff, and all proceeds from the silent auction go to the Financial Aid fund.
 We accept payments via cash, check, or credit card.

 Please consider donating items to be sold at the auction!
 For ideas and inspiration, here are some items that have been donated to the silent auction at past Ales: